 FRD-10 Egg Candler

-The FRD-10 Egg Candler comes with both small and large focus beams and can be used to test the fertility of most types of eggs including chicken, Japanese quail, duck, turkey, geese, pheasant, and guinea fowl eggs.
+The FRD-10 Egg Candler comes with both small and large focus beams and can be used to test the fertility of most types of eggs including chicken, Japanese quail, duck, turkey, goose, pheasant, and guinea fowl eggs.

 Instructions for the FRD-10 egg candler, a guide on how to candle fertile eggs written by Poultry Australia and a storage case are also included.
 Express postage is available upon request at